awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-cloudwatch-metrics.md

 Amazon EC2 provides Amazon CloudWatch metrics that you can use to monitor your Spot Fleet\.

 **Important**
 To ensure accuracy, we recommend that you enable detailed monitoring when using these metrics\.
-For more information, see [Enable or disable detailed monitoring for your instances](using-cloudwatch-new.md)\.
+For more information, see [Enable or turn off detailed monitoring for your instances](using-cloudwatch-new.md)\.

 For more information about CloudWatch metrics provided by Amazon EC2, see [Monitoring your instances using CloudWatch](using-cloudwatch.md)\.